alessandrobologna/docker-pagespeed/README.md

 BACKEND |  | This is the fully qualified hostname of the site that you want to accelerate.
 If the HTML pages contain references (as in src urls) to this domain, they will be rewritten with the value of FRONTEND.
 Also, see ORIGIN
 BACKENDS | | If the origin server is doing some kind of domain sharding, where cdn1.mysite.com/js/jsfile.cs and cdn2.mysite.com/css/cssfile.css are really just aliases for www.mysite.com/js or www.mysite.com/css, you can just add here a "*.mysite.com" to indicate that all those domains are really something that PageSpeed can optimize.
 CDN | | A list of domain names (such as cdn1.example.com, cdn2.example.com) that PageSpeed should be using for sharding assets
+CDN_UA | CloudFront | A valid regex that matches the CDN User Agent.
+It will be replace with the value of CDN_UA_DESKTOP or CDN_UA_MOBILE
+CDN_UA_DESKTOP | Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/46.0.2490.86 Safari/537.36 | Generic user agent for Desktop to be used if a CDN user agent is detected
+CDN_UA_MOBILE | Mozilla/5.0 (iPhone; U; CPU like Mac OS X; en) AppleWebKit/420+ (KHTML, like Gecko) Version/3.0 Mobile/1A543 Safari/419.3 | Generic user agent for Mobile to be used if a CDN user agent is detected
 COOKIES | |  If cookies are really needed for your backend to work, you can list them here.
 Remember, cookies are really a _bad thing_.
 But if you need cookieA and cookieB, just specify "cookieA|cookieB"
 FILTERS_ON | | A white space delimited list of PageSpeed settings that you want to activate for your site.
 FILTERS_OFF | | A white space delimited list of PageSpeed settings that you want to de-activate for your site.